 Mycorrhiza fungi are important components of soil microbiota in the rhizosphere and greatly influence the uptake of mineral elements by plants.
-A greenhouse experiment was conducted at the University of Embu to evaluate effect of Aspilia pruliseta rhizosphere mycorrhiza on phosphorus uptake by gadam sorghum.
+A greenhouse experiment was conducted at the University of Embu to evaluate effect of Aspilia pluriseta rhizosphere mycorrhiza on phosphorus uptake by gadam sorghum.
 Pots were filled with soil from a predetermined source in the semi-arid Gakurungu, Tunyai and Kanyuambora regions of Kenya.
 A completely randomized block design was used with each treatment replicated four times giving n=144.
 Regular watering was maintained for thirty-five days.
 Data were analyzed using three-way ANOVA.
-Seed emergence, hypocotyl development and stand count were enhanced at P≤0.05 in both mycorrhiza fungi inoculated gadam sorghum seeds and in pots whose soils were taken from the rhizosphere of A. pruliseta plants.
+Seed emergence, hypocotyl development and stand count were enhanced at P≤0.05 in both mycorrhiza fungi inoculated gadam sorghum seeds and in pots whose soils were taken from the rhizosphere of A. pluriseta plants.
 The growth attributes had a positive correlation with yield at 95% confidence.
-Soil phosphate level was enhanced where seed inoculation with mycorrhiza was done and in soils previously grown A. pruliseta vegetation.
-A. pruliseta bush fallows can be used for phosphate bio-remediation and cover crop in arid and semi-arid environments.
+Soil phosphate level was enhanced where seed inoculation with mycorrhiza was done and in soils previously grown A. pluriseta vegetation.
+A. pluriseta bush fallows can be used for phosphate bio-remediation and cover crop in arid and semi-arid environments.

 Copyright © 2021 Author(s) retain the copyright of this article.